-Congress Overturns Trump's National Emergency Declaration To Build The Wall
+Trump Vows Veto After Congress Blocks His Order To Build Border Wall

 "This declaration is a dangerous precedent," he added.

 Other Republicans tried and failed to cut a deal with the White House to help defeat the resolution.
-There was a last ditch effort to get President Trump to agree to back legislation by Sen. Mike Lee, R-Utah, to limit presidential authority to declare national emergencies going forward, but Trump told Lee he wouldn't support it, and Democrats said they'd block it anyway.
+There was a last-ditch effort to get Trump to agree to back legislation by Sen. Mike Lee, R-Utah, to limit presidential authority to declare national emergencies going forward, but Trump told Lee he wouldn't support it, and Democrats said they'd block it anyway.
 "We tried to cut a deal, the president didn't appear interested," Lee told reporters on Wednesday.
 He ultimately supported the resolution.

 The resolution is the second Senate rebuke of the Trump administration this week.
 On Wednesday, senators approved a resolution to end U.S. support for the Saudi-led war in Yemen, which is another rejection of Trump administration policy.

-The rebukes are a reflection of the new divided government in Washington, with House Democrats planning on a more confrontational approach to a president than congressional Republicans, who worked hard to accommodate the president's agenda and whims during his first two years in office.
+The rebukes are a reflection of the new divided government in Washington, with House Democrats planning on a more confrontational approach to a president than congressional Republicans, who worked hard to accommodate the president's agenda during his first two years in office.